Gunnar GourasProfessor, Directly Appointed, Professor of Experimental Neurology

 Our group focuses on the pathophysiological mechanisms by which synapses are sites of early dysfunction and damage in the most common neurodegenerative disease causing dementia, Alzheimer’s disease (AD).

-A particular emphasis is to better understand how synaptic activity modulates the pathophysiology of synapse damage in models of AD.
+A particular emphasis in our group has also been to better understand how synaptic activity modulates the pathophysiology of synapse damage in models of AD.
 We reported that synaptic activity reduces the intraneuronal pool of Aβ (Tampellini et al., 2009).
 Remarkably, reduced synaptic activity in vivo in the brain (using either the whisker – barrel cortex system or treatment with benzodiazepine) reduced amyloid plaques but elevated intraneuronal Aβ and damaged synapses, providing experimental evidence for a disconnect between amyloid plaques and Aβ -mediated synapse damage in AD (Tampellini et al., 2010).
 In addition, we provided novel evidence indicating that Aβ secretion is reduced with AD (Tampellini et al., 2011).